-Variable costs are allocated to all users on the basis of water use.
 Volumetric tariffs are calculated based on SunWater's eight-year historical water usage data for all sectors.
-However, consistent with SunWater's assumed typical year for operating cost forecasts, the Authority has removed from the eight years of data, the three lowest water-use years for each service contract.
-Accordingly, to determine the volumetric charge, the Authority has assumed historical total water use for all sectors to be 44.2% of WAE.
+However, consistent with SunWater's assumed typical year for operating cost forecasts, the Authority has removed from the eight years of data, the three lowest water-use years for each service contract. .

-6.6 Cost Reflective Prices
+6.6 Cost-Reflective Prices